Poppy Playtime: Chapter 1: A Tight Squeeze (2021)

-Chapter 2: "Fly in a Web" (2022)
+Chapter 2: Fly in a Web (2022)

-Sometime later, the employee awakens to find Poppy gone and the halls leading back to the front of the factory blocked.
+Sometime later, the employee awakens to find Poppy gone and the halls leading to the front of the factory blocked.
 While exploring the factory's rear halls, the employee eventually locates Playtime founder Elliot Ludwig's office.
-There, they re-encounter Poppy, who thanks them for freeing her and offers to help them escape by providing the activation code for the factory's train.
+There, they once again encounter Poppy, who thanks them for freeing her and offers to help them escape by providing the activation code for the factory's train.
 However, she is grabbed and pulled deeper into the factory.

-As the employee approaches the Game Station and the train, they encounter a giant spider-like monster called Mommy Long Legs, who steals a hand from their GrabPack, reveals that she is holding Poppy hostage, and challenges the player to win three games in the Game Station in exchange for the train's code, threatening to kill them if they break the rules.
-After locating and crafting a new hand for their GrabPack, the employee proceeds through the Game Station.

-They successfully complete the first two games, obtain two-thirds of the train code, and briefly encounter Huggy's friendly female counterpart, Kissy Missy, before they are forced to escape into subterranean tunnels during the third game upon realizing that Mommy intentionally rigged it to ensure their demise.
-An enraged Mommy accuses them of cheating and pursues them back into the factory until her arm gets caught in an industrial grinder, which the employee activates, killing her.
-A needle-fingered hand, later revealed to belong to an experiment called the "Prototype", subsequently collects her body.
+As the employee approaches the Game Station and the train, they encounter a giant spider-like monster called Mommy Long Legs, who reveals that she is holding Poppy hostage and challenges the player to win three games in the Game Station in exchange for the train's code, threatening to eat them alive if they break the rules.
+While proceeding through the Game Station, they successfully complete the first two games, obtain two-thirds of the train code, and briefly encounter Huggy's friendly female counterpart, Kissy Missy.
+During the third game, however, the employee is forced to escape into subterranean tunnels upon realizing that Mommy intentionally rigged it to ensure their demise.
+An enraged Mommy accuses them of cheating and, in a frenzied state, pursues them back into the factory until her arm gets caught in an industrial grinder which the employee activates, killing her in the process.
+Immediately after, a large needle-fingered hand belonging to an experiment named the Prototype collects what remains intact of her body.

 The employee rescues Poppy, obtains the rest of the train code, and nearly escapes.
-However, Poppy diverts the train, refusing to let them leave as she requires their help.
+However, Poppy diverts the train, refusing to let them leave, stating she requires their help.
 Before she can explain further, her communications are cut off and the train runs out of control, derailing near a sign pointing to "Playcare", knocking the employee unconscious.